 If for whatever reason the campus bookstore does not have a required book on the shelf, here are your options:

 - At the McNichols campus go to the textbook counter and ask to talk to the manager.
-Show the manager your syllabus and tell him/her which book you are looking for.
+Show the manager your syllabus and tell them which book you are looking for.

 - If you get anything short of a firm promise from the campus bookstore that your book(s) will be in the next day, give up on them and get on-line—immediately.
 I no longer recommend Amazon because of their business practices, but Barnes & Noble is still big and fast.
 Make sure you order the same translation or edition listed in the syllabus.
 If you are looking for a Hackett edition (which I often use) you can order directly from their website also.